-A course site is the official worksite for a particular academic course and is linked to LOCUS to automatically populate its roster.
+A course site is the official worksite for a particular academic course and links to LOCUS to automatically populate the roster.

-Course sites contain a selection of tools and resources provided by the instructor so that students may access course materials, interact with other site participants, and submit work.
+Course sites contain a variety of instructor selected tools and resources for students to access course materials, interact with other site participants, and submit work.

 The default participant roles in a course site are:

 - Instructor: Instructors have full permissions throughout the site, including the ability to publish the site and set its global access.
 Instructors can read, revise, delete, and add both content and participants to a site in all tools.
 Instructors have full grading privileges for all tools with grading capabilities, e.g. Assignments, Forums, Gradebook, Lessons, and Tests & Quizzes.
 Instructors have full access to all communication tools, both synchronous and asynchronous.